jjo-sec/volatility_plugins/README.md

 # volatility_plugins
 Volatility Plugins

-A collection of plugs for the [Volatility](https://github.com/volatilityfoundation/volatility) framework that I have authored or made significant contributions to.
+A collection of plugins for the [Volatility](https://github.com/volatilityfoundation/volatility) framework that I have authored or made significant contributions to.

 The PlugX configuration extraction is a fork and update of the plugin located at http://bitbucket.cassidiancybersecurity.com/volatility_plugins/wiki/Home